-In conjunction with this offering, we have applied to list our common stock on NASDAQ simultaneously with the closing of this offering.
-Prior to this offering, there has been no established public market for our common stock.
-There is no assurance that our common stock will ever be quoted on NASDAQ.
-Should our common stock be listed on NASDAQ, in order to maintain that listing, we must satisfy minimum financial and other continued listing requirements and standards, including those regarding director independence and independent committee requirements, minimum stockholders' equity, minimum share price, and certain corporate governance requirements.
+Our common stock is currently listed on NASDAQ.
+In order to maintain such listing, we must satisfy minimum financial and other continued listing requirements and standards, including those regarding director independence and independent committee requirements, minimum stockholders' equity, minimum share price, and certain corporate governance requirements.
 There can be no assurances that we will be able to comply with the applicable listing standards.
+Although we are currently in compliance with such listing standards, we may in the future fall out of compliance with such standards.
+If we are unable to maintain compliance with these NASDAQ requirements, our common stock will be delisted from NASDAQ.